Iowa State Cyclones men's basketball: Steve Prohm era (2015–2021)

-On March 15, 2021, Prohm mutually parted ways with Iowa State University as the head men's basketball coach.
+Following a disappointing 2–22 season (0-18 in the Big 12), on March 15, 2021, Prohm was fired as the head men's basketball coach.

 T.J.
-Otzelberger era (2021–2023)
+Otzelberger era (2021–present)

-On March 18, 2021, former Iowa State assistant coach T. J. Otzelberger, who spent the last 2 seasons as head coach at UNLV, was named the 21st head coach of the program.
-As of March 7, 2022, the Cyclones are 20–12 in Otzelberger's first season with victories over Texas Tech, Texas, Memphis, and Iowa, suffering their first loss to #1 ranked Baylor on January 1, 2022.
+On March 18, 2021, T. J. Otzelberger, who had been the head coach at UNLV for the previous two seasons, was named the 21st head coach at Iowa State.
+Otzelberger had previously been an assistant under three head coaches at ISU.
+The 2021-2022 season was an incredible turnaround from the prior year's two-win campaign.
+The Cyclones finished 22–13 in Otzelberger's first season with victories over Texas Tech, Texas, Memphis, and Iowa.
+The team went undefeated in nonconference play, suffering its first loss to #1 ranked Baylor on January 1, 2022.
+The Cyclones would qualify for the NCAA tournament as an 11-seed, but would lose in the Sweet 16 to the University of Miami.